 Fighting procrastination can be very difficult, especially if you’ve gotten used to doing it for a lot of your assignments and projects.
 Your usual routine is likely perfectionism, procrastination and then…paralysis (panic).
 But we are here to help!
 You CAN change your mindset and break free of that cycle by following these steps.

 Striving for perfection is like kryptonite for a procrastinator (and, newsflash, nobody has ever been able to reach it!).
-Try to strive for “good enough” instead.
+Try to strive for “good” and “good enough” instead.
 We promise it’ll seem MUCH more attainable and you won’t be as nervous to get started if you don’t put that pressure on yourself.
-Unlike the common assumption of some, procrastination and perfectionism are NOT synonyms.
+And no, it’s not a pass to submit half-assed work!
+But acknowledging that you can create work that IS good helps you start on a project instead of keeping it on that pedestal of “I’m gonna start when I’m ready to create a masterpiece.”

 2. Keep Your Tasks Small